27 CIs for comparing two independent means

 6. Write a conclusion.

-jamovi output for the lean-forward angles data
+Software output for the lean-forward angles data.

 What is the difference between the mean BHADP scores, for people with and without a disability, in southwestern USA?

-2. Sketch an error-bar chart.
+2. Sketch an error bar chart.

 3. Compute the standard error of the difference.